|

 >I think three years ago was the

-first time you told our class that your graduates were begging you to let them
+first time you told our class that your graduates were begging you to let them stay

-did during the course, and completely different literature.
+during the course, and completely different literature.
 I keep noticing how

 things are missing from my life, and now that I'm putting together a new